Dateline: Istanbul, Turkey

 Taste deliciously diverse cuisine

 Let’s say that you want to eat some comfort food since you’re getting tired of the local delicacies – you can always go to restaurants such as Shake Shack or Capitol Grill.
-These restaurants are foreign brands with great customer service.
+These restaurants are foreign brands with great customer services.
 Pop over and have a homely, familiar bite if you crave some food from your side of the ocean.

 However, it’s highly doubtful that you won’t like Mexican food since it’s one of the best cuisines in the world – from taco al pastor, mole, to carne asada, there’s a specific dish for you to try depending on your mood.
 The thing is, you don’t even need to visit the upscale and posh places.
 Just visit the local food trucks spread out across the city to enjoy what the locals commonly eat.

-The cuisine in this beautiful country has been included in the United Nations Educational, Scientific, and Cultural Organization’s list of Intangible Cultural Heritage of Humanity – meaning that Mexico has one of the best culinary traditions.
+The cuisine in this beautiful country has been included in the United Nations Educational, Scientific and Cultural Organization’s list of Intangible Cultural Heritage of Humanity – meaning that Mexico has one of the best culinary traditions.

 Mexico City is a melting pot of cultures, and you can also enjoy the food that most nearby cities like Veracruz or Oaxaca de Juárez have.
 You can meet people from these regions all around the city, and it feels really international.
 So life is very comfortable there.